 How to position yourself for social media success

-Today’s technology-based Internet society means pretty much most of us have a digital footprint.
-Making that presence meaningful, and more than just a tick-box, incidental or accidental ‘being there,’ can bring significant benefits to you and your business.
+Today’s tech-based society means most of us have a digital footprint.
+Making that presence meaningful, and more than just a tick-box, incidental, accidental thing can bring significant benefits to you and your business.

 Jim Claussen, founder of the Executive Social Academy which helps managers and business leaders thrive in the digital economy, identifies engaging in social media as key to say, securing a senior position:

 “…being findable, being intentional about what you are known for, and being intentional about building and nurturing a robust digital network is the most effective way to attract opportunity, build advocates and create the serendipitous interactions that will lead to a next career role.”